-- Visual monitoring of the established CZs and SZs and monitoring zone will be performed by PSO teams on each survey vessel. - Observations will take place from the highest available vantage point on all the survey vessels.
+- Visual monitoring of the established CZs and SZs and Level B harassment zone will be performed by PSO teams on each survey vessel. - Observations will take place from the highest available vantage point on all the survey vessels.
 General 360° scanning will occur during the monitoring periods, and target scanning by the PSO will occur if cued to a marine mammal.
-PSOs will adjust their positions appropriately to ensure adequate coverage of the entire shutdown and monitoring zones around the respective sound sources. - PSOs will work in shifts such that no one PSO will work more than 4 consecutive hours without a 2-hour break or longer than 12 hours during any 24-hour period. - The PSOs will begin observation of the CZs prior to initiation of HRG survey operations and will continue observation of the SZs throughout the survey activity and for 30 minutes following cessation of the survey activity using equipment operating below 180 kHz. - The PSOs will be responsible for visually monitoring and identifying marine mammals approaching or entering the established zones during survey activities. - It will be the responsibility of the PSO(s) on duty to communicate the presence of marine mammals as well as to communicate the recommended mitigation action(s) that are necessary to ensure mitigation and monitoring requirements are implemented as appropriate.
+PSOs will adjust their positions appropriately to ensure adequate coverage of the entire shutdown and monitoring zones around the respective sound sources. - o PSOs will work in shifts such that no one PSO will work more than 4 consecutive hours without a 2-hour break or longer than 12 hours during any 24-hour period. - The PSOs will begin observation of the CZs prior to initiation of HRG survey operations and will continue observation of the SZs throughout the survey activity and for 30 minutes following cessation of the survey activity using equipment operating below 180 kHz.